halon-extras/bounce-classifier/README.md

 # Halon Bounce Classifier client

 This plugin will query the [bounce-classifier](https://docs.halon.io/bounce-classifier/) service.
 It uses a internal cache of the normalized message.
+You can inspect the efficiency of the bounce-classifier cache using this command; ``halonctl hsl cache list | grep bounce_classifier``.

 ## Installation